zhanjack822/Arma-3-Custom-Vehicle-Behaviour-Library/README.md

 ## [License](https://github.com/zhanjack822/Arma-3-Custom-Vehicle-Behaviour-Library/blob/master/LICENSE)
 ```
     Arma 3 Custom Vehicle Behaviour Library adds sqf scripts to add various
     functionalities to vehicles reminiscent of real world capabilities which
-	can be loaded in the Arma 3 Mission Editor without needing to instal a
+    can be loaded in the Arma 3 Mission Editor without needing to install a
     full mod.
     Copyright (C) 2023  (Jack) Kuei Hung Zhang

     This program is free software: you can redistribute it and/or modify